abellach/wnpmle/README.md

 ## Background

-In many clinical studies, subjects experience repeated events (e.g. COPD exacerbations, bladder tumour recurrences) until a terminal event permanently ends the process.
-Treating death as independent censoring leads to overestimation of the expected number of recurrences.
-This package implements the semiparametric estimator of Bellach and Kosorok (2026), which correctly accounts for the terminal event through inverse probability of censoring weights and a weighted likelihood.
+In many clinical studies, subjects experience repeated events (e.g., COPD exacerbations, bladder tumor recurrences).
+Additional challenges arise when subjects are also exposed to a competing terminal event.
+Modeling the terminal event as independent censoring leads to overestimation of the expected number of recurrences.

+This package implements the semiparametric estimator of [Bellach and Kosorok (2026)](https://arxiv.org), which correctly accounts for the terminal event through weighted nonparametric maximum likelihood estimation (WNPMLE).

 Two transformation models are provided: